-Point features are individual landscape elements that occupy an area less than 20 m x 20 m.
+Point features are individual landscape elements that occupy less than an area of 20x20m.
 Features which will be recorded as points on the map are listed below (POINTS).
-For this survey they include individual trees, clumps of trees or scrub and veteran trees.
-Spatial accuracy is not a key aspect of the survey but where necessary, surveyors can also move points.
+For this survey they include individual trees, clumps of trees or scrub and veteran trees Spatial accuracy is not a key aspect of the survey but where necessary, surveyors can also move points.
 Points can also be added to indicate new features.
 You may need to hide area and linear features in the 'Layers' options to see the points clearly on the map.